Showing posts with label reflective judgment. Show all posts

 Through the transcendental unity of apperception, the autonomous transcendental subject legislates law into and onto the empirical order.
 While the supersensible ground of this legislation, the realm of the thing-in-itself, remains indeterminate with respect to this legislation, with respect to the moral sphere, the supersensible becomes determinate.
 The autonomous transcendental subject through practical reason also self-legislates, this time it legislates the moral law in accordance with the categorical imperative, and accordingly acts due to that moral law alone.
 This autonomous subject is free to do x or y because such freedom is presupposed by the experience of ought itself.

-So at the end of the Critique of Practical Reason, we find Kant in a situation not wholly unlike that of Descartes.
-Descartes had left us with two disparate domains: one a realm of natural objects governed by mechanical natural law (the res extend), and the other a domain of the thinking subject free to think or do other than what one had thunk or done.
-This substance dualism of the mechanical deterministic alongside the purposeful and free could not, however, be conceived in such a way as to allow linkage between the two.
+Accordingly, at the conclusion of the Critique of Practical Reason, we find Kant in a situation not wholly unlike that of Descartes.
+Descartes had left us with two disparate domains: one a realm of natural objects governed by mechanical natural law (the res extensa), and the other a domain of the thinking subject (res cogitans) free to think or do other than what one had thought or done.
+This substance dualism of the mechanical deterministic alongside the purposeful and free was not, however, be conceived in such a way as to allow linkage between the two.
 Descartes' dualistic causal interactionism seemingly depends upon a connection between the disparate, a connection that, on the grounds of dualism itself, would either need to be a corporeal or a non-corporeal connection.
 But if either of these, then would there not need to be another connection connecting these?

 Kant had two different self-legislations, one issuing in a domain of determinism and the other one of freedom.
 His linking of the two has more options than Descartes because while the latter was thinking that he had mined reality, Kant knew that the empirical world is just one of appearance.
 In his Third Antinomy in the First Critique Kant solves the problem of freedom and determinism simply by pointing that we are transcendentally free even though we are phenomenally determined.
 While the concept of the supersensible underlying nature is wholly indeterminate, we can nonetheless understand that the supersensible underlying our moral order is determinate in its freedom and it acts out of duty to the moral law.